DaSalba/Image2GB/README.md

 Palette
 =======

-`Game-Boy.gpl` is a GIMP color palette that contains the 4 colors the original Game Boy console uses (shades of green).
-If you prefer it, there is also another file, `Game-Boy-Pocket.gpl`, with the Game Boy Pocket palette (shades of gray).
+[Game-Boy.gpl](Game-Boy.gpl) is a GIMP color palette that contains the 4 colors the original Game Boy console uses (shades of green).
+If you prefer it, there is also another file, [Game-Boy-Pocket.gpl](Game-Boy-Pocket.gpl), with the Game Boy Pocket palette (shades of gray).

 Install
 -------